francisy9/hs-cli/README.md

 Note: Playing cards expend mana, so you can only play cards your remaining mana allows (see show hand command)

-You can only play cards onto your empty board spaces, i.e. player one cannot play units onto the top row.
+You can only play cards onto your empty board spaces, i.e. player one can only play cards onto empty spaces in the bottom row; player two can only do so in the empty spaces in the top row

 #### Attack: